Difference Engine

 Not only does this rearranged form of the calculation save considerable time but it also makes the arrangements for driving the calculating mechanism much simpler.

 The matrices for the stereotyping of the tables would have been produced in the printing unit.
 The result was to be taken from the result column in the calculating unit and transferred to the printing unit.
-There, eleven steel punches were supposed to print the result and argument in a copper plate, producing a printout similar to this, shown in the nearby figure.
+There, eleven steel punches were supposed to print the result and argument on a copper plate, producing a printout similar to this, shown in the nearby figure.

-In late 1860s Babbage said: “I have not finished it [Difference Engine] because in working at it I came on the idea of my Analytical Engine, which would do all that it was capable of doing and much more.
+In the late 1860s, Babbage said: “I have not finished it [Difference Engine] because in working at it I came on the idea of my Analytical Engine, which would do all that it was capable of doing and much more.
 Indeed the idea was so much simpler that it would have taken more work to complete the calculating machine than to design and construct the other in its entirety, so I turned my attention to the Analytical Machine.”

 For some years, Babbage displayed the working section of his Difference Engine in one of his drawing rooms and used the portion of the calculating mechanism to calculate nearly a hundred functions.
 He even designed some improvements to the original mechanism.
 In the Difference Engine, whenever a new constant was needed in a set of calculations, it had to be entered by hand.
 In 1834, Babbage conceived a way to have the differences inserted mechanically, arranging the axes of the Difference Engine circularly, so that the Result column should be near that of the last Difference, and thus easily within reach of it.
 He called this arrangement the engine eating its own tail.
-But this soon led to the idea of controlling the machine by entirely independent means, and making it perform not only Addition, but all the processes of arithmetic at will in any order and as many times as might be required.
-Work on the first Difference Engine was stopped on 10 April, 1833, and the first drawing of the Analytical Engine is dated in September, 1834.
+But this soon led to the idea of controlling the machine by entirely independent means and making it perform not only Addition but all the processes of arithmetic at will in any order and as many times as might be required.
+Work on the first Difference Engine was stopped on 10 April 1833, and the first drawing of the Analytical Engine is dated in September 1834.

 Babbage’s calculating machines and related materials were inherited by his youngest son, Major-General Henry Prevost Babbage (1824–1918), who had shown a strong interest in his father’s work.
-While as teenager Henry and his older brother Dugald spent time in Babbage’s drawing office and workshop learning workshop skills.
-Henry later acquired a solid grasp of the Difference (and Analytical) Engine designs, and came to form a close bond with his father whom he visited on furlough from extended military service in India.
-Babbage bequeathed his drawings, workshop and the surviving physical relics of the engines to Henry who tried to continue his father’s work and to publicize the engines after Babbage’s death.
+While as a teenager Henry and his older brother Dugald spent time in Babbage’s drawing office and workshop learning workshop skills.
+Henry later acquired a solid grasp of the Difference (and Analytical) Engine designs and came to form a close bond with his father whom he visited on furlough from extended military service in India.
+Babbage bequeathed his drawings, workshop, and the surviving physical relics of the engines to Henry who tried to continue his father’s work and to publicize the engines after Babbage’s death.

-Henry was at his father’s bedside when Babbage died in 18 October, 1871, and from 1872 he continued diligently with his father’s work and then intermittently in retirement in 1875.
+Henry was at his father’s bedside when Babbage died on 18 October 1871, and from 1872 he continued diligently with his father’s work and then intermittently in retirement in 1875.
 He assembled some six small demonstration pieces for Difference Engine Number 1 and one of them he sent to Harvard.
 In the 1930s the piece attracted the attention of Howard Aiken, the creator of the Harvard Mark I, a program-controlled calculator.